Technigo/project-auth/README.md

 # Project Auth

-Pair-programming project developed by Noemi Frischknecht and Estefanía Quevedo.
+Pair-programming project developed by Jessica Falk and Naushin Malik

 This project's goal was developing an API with authentication in order to implement a sign-in/sign-up interface with authentication.